Where to buy Korean beauty in London

 Before its launch on Ulta in the US, Too Cool For School had a waiting list of 25,000, with over 9,000 consumers asking for it to be brought to the UK.
 It's now over here and can be found at Boots, Cultbeauty.com and Lookfantastic.com.

 Inspired by home remedy ingredients like skin-refining egg white (all without the mess) and packaged in a delightful way, the products are fun, cute and deliver too.

-There's something called the Egg Mellow Cream, £29.50 which is a serum, mask and intensive collagen-boosting cream in one, while the Egg Cream Mask Hydration, £22.50 – is a sheet mask you leave on for twenty minutes and has risen to cult status - the brand is currently selling one product every ten seconds - so if you fancy any of these, you’d better act fast!
+There's something called the Egg Mellow Cream, £29.50, which is a serum, mask and intensive collagen-boosting cream in one, while the Egg Cream Mask Hydration, £22.50, is a sheet mask you leave on for 20 minutes and has risen to cult status.
+The brand is currently selling one product every 10 seconds so if you fancy any of these, you’d better act fast!

 Nature Republic UK